whoami15/coding-interview/README.md

 ### Requirements

-- If a customer buys 3 or more Coffee Frappuccino, the price of each Coffee Frappuccino drops to 170.
+- If a customer buys 3 or more cups of Coffee Frappuccino, the price of each Coffee Frappuccino drops to 170.
-- If a customer buys 2 or more bags of Ham & Cheese Toastie, the price of each Ham & Cheese Toastie drops to 195.
+- If a customer buys 2 or more of Ham & Cheese Toasties, the price of each Ham & Cheese Toastie drops to 195.

 ### Test Case